prashant280920/CS307_System_Practicum/A1/Part3/README.md

 ## Running the file
 1. Run command `make`.
 This will create exe files named `q3`.
 2. Now run the exe file by using `./q3` followed by size of the matrix i.e., `./q3 size_of_matrix`.
+3. If you want to clean all objects file (.o file) and exe file.
+Then just run `make clean`.